 1. PRE-SETTLEMENT CONFERENCE CALL.
-Judge Holleb Hotaling typically schedules settlement conferences at least one month out from the current date, so plan accordingly when seeking a settlement referral in your case.
+Judge Holleb Hotaling typically schedules settlement conferences approximately two to four months from the call date, so plan accordingly when seeking a settlement referral in your case.
 Upon referral for settlement, the Court will set a conference call for the purpose of scheduling your settlement conference.
-At this relatively brief initial conference, which is about settlement only and is off the record, counsel for the parties will dial into the Court's conference line, which will be provided on the docket.
+On this call, which is about settlement only and is off the record, counsel for the parties will dial into the Court's conference line, which will be provided on the docket.

-Counsel that appears for the pre-settlement telephone call must be counsel who will represent their respective clients at the conference, or are able to discuss the issues of the case and to schedule the conference on behalf of their clients.
-The Court expects counsel to discuss issues in the case that may affect the settlement process.
-The Court will confirm whether the parties are genuinely prepared to negotiate at a settlement conference, and if they are, the Court will outline its procedures and set a mediation schedule.
+Counsel that appears for the pre-settlement telephone call must be counsel who will represent their respective clients at the conference or are able to discuss the issues of the case and issues that may affect the settlement conference and to schedule the conference on behalf of their clients.
+Counsel must have the necessary clients' (see Paragraph 5) and attorneys' schedules (particularly unavailable dates) for at least four months so that a firm settlement conference date can be set on the call.
+The Court will confirm whether the parties are genuinely prepared to negotiate at a settlement conference, and if they are, the Court will outline its procedures and set a mediation format (see Paragraph 3) and schedule.
 If they are not, the conference is an opportunity to discuss what else might need to happen before a settlement conference can be set, or whether either of the parties is simply unwilling to negotiate at that time.

 After the pre-settlement conference phone call, the Court will enter a minute order specifying the settlement conference date and the appropriate dates for settlement letters to be exchanged.
 Once the date for a settlement conference is set, that date can only be changed by motion.
-Similarly, failure to comply with the schedule for exchange of settlement letters will be viewed as a violation of a court order; counsel cannot agree to amend the letter exchange deadlines amongst themselves, but must contact Chambers if they need to amend the schedule.
+Similarly, failure to comply with the schedule for exchange of settlement letters will be viewed as a violation of a court order; counsel cannot agree to amend the letter exchange deadlines amongst themselves but must contact Chambers to seek any amendment to the schedule.